kristiania-android-course-2021/Lecture-06-async/README.md

 # Lecture-08-Async
 Code samples for async programming
-This is a code sample to teach concepts of the threading and async programmimg. sample uses a block chain implementation as a shared resource.
+This is a code sample to teach concepts of the threading and async programmimg.
 |Branches|Details|
 |-------|--------|
 |Master| Branch with the latest code|